epiccurious/bitcoin-core-node-builder/README.md

 7. While the initial block download proceeds, display relevant info such as the percent synced (e.g. 34%), number of blocks left, and the free disk space remaining.
 8. After the initial block download completes, tell the user that the script has finished and end the script.

-## What Files Does This Script Touch?
+## Which Files Does This Script Touch?

-The script modifies the following files:
+Before launching Bitcoin Core, this script modifies the following files:
-- Anything affected by upgrading the system and installing dependencies
+- Any files related to installing system updates and dependencies
-- `$HOME/bitcoin-*-x86_64-linux-gnu.tar.gz`, the downloaded Bitcoin Core compressed tarball
+- The Bitcoin Core tarball and extract directory
-- `$HOME/SHA256SUMS`, the tarball's checksum file
-- `$HOME/SHA256SUMS.asc`, the signatures for the checksum file
+  - `~/bitcoin-*-x86_64-linux-gnu.tar.gz`
-- `$HOME/guix.sigs/`,
+  - `~/bitcoin/`
-- `$HOME/bitcoin/`, a user-definable extraction directory
-- `$HOME/.bitcoin/`, the default Bitcoin Core data directory
+- The Bitcoin Core configuration file
+  - `~/.bitcoin/bitcoin.conf`
-- `$HOME/.bitcoin/bitcoin.conf`, the Bitcoin Core configuration file
+- Temporary support files for verifying the Bitcoin Core download
+  - `~/SHA256SUMS`
+  - `~/SHA256SUMS.asc`
+  - `~/guix.sigs/`

 ## Acknowledgements